Mission

 3. Create unreasonable dependency on a single provider,

-…we will delay or narrow the release until appropriate safeguards are in place.
+…we will delay or narrow the release until safeguards are in place.

 Our north star